top of page

 LOCATION

-Nestled in the Laguna Beach hills, the sanctuary houses a wide array of wild, domestic, and exotic animals.
-This facility is an essential part of the Pacific Wildlife Project.
-Together, we have healed, released, or provided homes to thousands of animals.
+Nestled in the Laguna Beach hills, the Emerald sanctuary historically housed a wide array of wild, domestic, and exotic animals.
+This facility was an essential part of the Pacific Wildlife Project.
+Together, we have healed, released, or provided homes to thousands of animals

 We provide space for animals to heal - rather than be euthanatized.
 This ideal place of refuge is in a coastal climate zone.
 The design creates an intensified ecosystem that additionally supports local wildlife.
-Our creatures receive compassionate, experienced care as a complementary service to the community.
+Our fire break garden of strategically placed high-water content plants has been verified by local fire authorities to have prevented neighboring homes from burning down during wildfires.